codex-academy/database-intro/steps/add_csv_data_to_db.md

 ## Database for Nelisa

-Once you have a proper database schema in place with foreign keys between the tables, you you will need to add the data in this order:
+Once you have a database schema in place with foreign keys between the tables, you you will need to add the data in this order:

 * Populate the Categories table;
 * populate Products table, with foreign keys that reference the Categories table;
 * populate the Sales & Purchase tables, with foreign keys that references the Products table.

-## Adding Categories
+## Populating Categories

 This one is fairly straightforward, loop through your list of Categories and create a list of lists and use a [bulk insert](/steps/mysql_bulk_insert_using_nodejs.html) add them to the database.
 The order of the list for each row should match your `sql` insert statement.

-## Adding Products
+## Populating Products

 What you need:
 * a list of the Categories in the database;